cp-priyanka-g/Unit-converter/README.md

 Converting Feet to meter,centimeter and kilometer.

 Steps:
-1. Input Any value in feet.
+1. Input Any value.
-2. Press Enter.
+2. Select the SI unit From and To .
-3. Coverted value will display below in meter, centimeter and kilometers.
+3. You will get Desire Coverted value and  will display below.